peacedev94/todo-app-capstone/README.md

 # Todo App - Dockerized 2-Tier Web Apps with GitHub CI/CD

-This repository contains a full-stack Todo application, featuring a React frontend and a Node.js/Express backend, both containerized with Docker and orchestrated using Docker Compose.
+This repository contains a full-stack Todo Microservice application, featuring a React frontend and a Node.js/Express backend, both containerized with Docker and orchestrated using Docker Compose.
 The project also includes a robust CI/CD pipeline powered by GitHub Actions for automated testing, building, and deployment.

 ---